 No!
 1 gallon is never enough room for a goldfish due to their size and bioload.
 Unfortunately, companies target unknowing hobbyists with images and displays of goldfish happily living in small containers.
 This is the opposite of the truth and all goldfish require an appropriately sized tank to live.

 Goldfish tanks are simple and elegant.
 But the truth is that these can be quite demanding fish and beginners might struggle to meet all their needs.

-Most importantly is a good goldfish tank size.
-Single tail breeds need 40 gallons each while double tail breeds need 20 gallons each.
+Most important is a good goldfish tank size.
+Single-tail breeds need 40 gallons each while double-tail breeds need 20 gallons each.
 After that, filtration and maintenance will keep your goldfish tank clean and clear of any excess nutrients.
 Lastly, a well-varied omnivorous diet will keep your fish shining like gold.